versatiles-org/versatiles-documentation/guides/download_tiles.md

   Follow the [Google documentation](https://cloud.google.com/storage/docs/creating-buckets) to create a new bucket.

 - **Copy the Latest Data**
-  Transfer "planet-latest.versatiles" file from [download.versatiles.org](https://download.versatiles.org/) to your bucket.
+  Transfer "osm.versatiles" file from [download.versatiles.org](https://download.versatiles.org/) to your bucket.
 There are 3 ways to do that:

   1. **Automated Transfer**
     - Navigate to "Bucket details" and click on "TRANSFER DATA", then "Transfer data in".